mkocovic2/mkocovic2/README.md

 🌱 Learning Journey:
-I'm currently taking a course on React.js to get a better understanding of the library and front-end development as well.
-For Unity, I'm taking a math course to understand concepts such as matrices and vectors better.
+I'm currently taking a course on React.js to get a better understanding of front-end development.
+For Unity, I'm taking a math course to understand concepts such as matrices and vectors.

 📚 Education:
 Currently pursuing a degree in Fordham University with a focus on Computer Science.